UniOfGreenwich/ELEE1119_Lectures/content/kernelOSLinux/kernelOSLinux.md

  - The physical address space refers to the way the RAM and device memories are visible on the memory bus.

- - The physical address space refers to the way the RAM and device memories are visible on the memory bus.
+ - The virtual address space (or sometimes just address space) refers to the way the CPU sees the memory when the virtual memory module is activated.
+The kernel is responsible of setting up a mapping that creates a virtual address space in which areas of this space are mapped to certain physical memory areas
    - process (address) space [the "memory view" of processes.
 It is a continuous area that starts at zero]
    - kernel (address) space.